hackndev/zinc/README.md

 Zinc, the bare metal stack for rust
 ===================================

+# Maintenance update

+[Zinc isn't being actively developed or maintained](https://users.rust-lang.org/t/zinc-mini-post-mortem/7079) and should be considered more of an academic experiment at this point.
+There's a whole rust embedded WG now and many projects used ideas featured in zinc to make embedded development with rust as easy as possible.
+I'd suggest looking at [tock](https://www.tockos.org/) to start with.

 ## About zinc.rs

 Zinc is an experimental attempt to write an ARM stack that would be